-19. Redundancy - (1) If the Commission at any time finds that a greater number of persons is employed in any Department of the Public Service than it considers to be necessary for the efficient working thereof, such persons as are redundant may (if practicable) be transferred to any other Department of the Public Service which in the opinion of the Commission requires additional assistance; and if any person so found to be redundant cannot be usefully employed in any other Department of the Public Service the Commission may terminate his employment.
+20. Redundancy - (1) If the Commission at any time finds that a greater number of persons is employed in any Department of the Public Service than it considers to be necessary for the efficient working thereof, such persons as are redundant may (if practicable) be transferred to any other Department of the Public Service which in the opinion of the Commission requires additional assistance; and if any person so found to be redundant cannot be usefully employed in any other Department of the Public Service the Commission may terminate his employment.

-(2) If at any time the Commission finds that any officer is in receipt of a greater salary than the maximum determined by it to be fairly appropriate to work performed by or assigned to that officer, the case shall be dealt with by the Commission subject to the following provisions:
+(2) If at any time the Commission finds that any officer is in receipt of a greater salary than the maximum determined by it to be fairly appropriate to work performed by or assigned to that officer, the case shall be dealt with by the Commission subject to the following provisions:-

-(a) If in the opinion of the Commission the officer is fitted for or capable of performing work of a class equivalent to the amount of his salary, and that class of work is available in the same or another Department, the Commission may assign that class of work to that to right of appeal: (c) If any such reduction of salary is certified by the Commission to be made on the ground only that no work equivalent to the salary proviously received by the officer affected is at the time of the reduction available, and the officer affected elects to continue in the Public Service at that reduced salary, the officer shall remain eligible for promotion as from the grade to which his salary before reduction was incident notwithstanding the reduction, and shall be entitled to employment on the class of work to which his previous salary was appropriate as soon as a vacancy occurs therein in preference to any other officer of the same or lower grade whose salary has not been
+- (a) If in the opinion of the Commission the officer is fitted for or capable of performing work of a class equivalent to the amount of his salary, and that class of work is available in the same or another Department, the Commission may assign that class of work to that officer: - (b) (1) If that class of work is not available, the Commission may reduce the salary of the officer to the maximum detormined by the Commission to be appropriate to the class of work actually performed by or assigned to the officer: - (11) Any such determination shall be subject to right of appeal: - (c) If any such reduction of salary is certified by the Commission to be made on the ground only that no work equivalent to the salary proviously received by the officer affected is at the time of the reduction available, and the officer affected clocts to continue in the Public Service at that reduced salary, the officer shall remain eligible for promotion as from the grade to which his salary before reduction was incident notwithstanding the reduction, and shall be entitled to employment on the class of work to which his previous salary was appropriate as soon as a vacancy occurs therein in preference to any other officer of the same or lower grade whose salary has not been reduced.